web-lifter/hubspot-woocommerce-sync/README.md

 ## REST API Endpoints

 The plugin provides the following API routes.
-All routes require an authenticated user with the `manage_options` capability:
+All routes require an authenticated user with the `manage_options` capability.
+In practice, you must be logged in as an administrator when calling `/start-auth` and `/oauth/callback`.
+The **Connect HubSpot** link on the plugin settings page opens these routes for you so authentication is handled automatically:

 ### Start OAuth Authentication
 `GET /wp-json/hubspot/v1/start-auth`